 The bill also introduces new requirements for the allocation of outfitted hunter tags, including the necessity for outfitters to submit applications for their clients and the verification of tag use history.
-It outlines the commission's authority to implement rules regarding the allocation process and establishes administrative fees for the sale and verification of outfitted tags.
-Furthermore, the bill includes provisions for issuing free permits or tags to minor children with life-threatening medical conditions and disabled military veterans, as well as special auction or lottery tags for hunting wolves and big game species.
-An emergency clause is included, allowing the act to take effect immediately upon passage and approval.
+It stipulates that all big game tags used in allocated outfitted hunts must be recorded by outfitters, and it establishes administrative fees for the sale and verification of these tags.
+Furthermore, the bill allows for the issuance of free permits or tags to minor children with life-threatening medical conditions and disabled military veterans, as well as special auction or lottery tags for hunting wolves and big game species.
+An emergency clause is included, making the act effective immediately upon passage and approval.

 Statutes affected: